 Part Two - Boosting Nutrition

 Removing offending foods is an important step, however when applying an autism diet one should ensure complementary attention in boosting nutritional intake.
-It is advantageous and often necessary to introduce nutrient-dense and probiotic-rich foods to the diet to supply the body with the vitamins, minerals, fatty acids, amino acids, and the good bacteria it needs.
+It is advantageous and often necessary to introduce nutrient-dense and probiotic-rich foods to the diet to supply the body with the vitamins, minerals, fatty acids, amino acids, and good bacteria it needs.
 To promote healing, the body needs calcium and other nutrients, often in short supply with picky eaters and restrictive diets.

 Children with autism have many known nutritional deficiencies such as vitamins B6 and B12, calcium, zinc, folic acid, and many others.
 These nutrients are vital to the functioning of the digestive tract, immune system, detoxification, brain function, and cellular function.
 It is imperative to get good nutrition, i.e. nutrients, into children with autism.